usamarana/Logic-Gates-System-TUI-Prototype-/README.md

 Click [here](https://youtu.be/RbQuB3q6-HA) or on the image below to see a video demonstration.
 [![IMAGE ALT TEXT HERE](https://i.imgur.com/2CGegcg.jpg)](https://youtu.be/RbQuB3q6-HA) **NOTE:**
-There are many possible complex connections which can be made with this system with the combination of both gates (functional).
+As shown in the image above there are many possible complex connections which can be made with this system with the combination of both gates (functional).
 However this video only shows a quick demo of simple connections.